 - One more rule to remember: 15 + 30 does not equal 45.
 In the sunscreen world, the numbers act individually.
 You can't add numbers to come up with a higher level of protection.

-Make protecting your skin from the sun a year-round goal--don't just relegate sun protection to summer.
-Use moisturizers and lip products that have added SPF and encourage the ones you love to be proactive concerning their skin.
+Make protecting your skin from the sun a year-round goal; don't just relegate sun protection to the summer.
+Introduce moisturizers and lip products that have an SPF into your daily routine for added protection and don't forget to encourage the ones you love to be proactive concerning their skin.
 Your diligence will pay off with healthier, younger looking skin.